 Which application form do I need to use?

-If your project proposes minimal impacts to Waters of the U.S., your project may be eligible to use IDEM's Regional General Permit (RGP) Notification Form (available on the IDEM Forms page).
+If your project proposes minimal impacts to Waters of the U.S., your project may be eligible to use IDEM's Regional General Permit (RGP) Notification Form.
 If your project meets the Terms and Conditions of the Regional General Permit Notification Form, you can apply for Section 401 Water Quality Certification by submitting this IDEM RGP Notification Form.

 If your project does not meet all of the Terms and Conditions of the RGP Notification Form, you must apply for a site-specific Individual Section 401 Water Quality Certification.
 As a part of the 401 Water Quality Certification application, a Pre-filing Meeting Request must be submitted a minimum of 30 days before application submission.
-IDEM has made a form with electronic submission (available on the IDEM Forms Page, Section 401 WQC Pre-Filing Meeting Request Form).
-To apply for a site-specific Individual Section 401 Water Quality Certification, you must use the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State (available on the IDEM Forms page).
+IDEM has made a form with electronic submission (Section 401 WQC Pre-Filing Meeting Request Form).
+To apply for a site-specific Individual Section 401 Water Quality Certification, you must use the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State.
 It is likely that mitigation will be required for site-specific Individual Section 401 Water Quality Certifications.

 Applications are available for download from our application page.